+THERASAW IVI A Vicinity.
 Date 3/1/78 Cooperating Agencies Bureau of Reclamation Terms of Agreement Directs that administration, planning, and development of lands and facilities at Arbuckle Recreation Area will not inter- fere with operation of Arbuckle Reservoir for its primary pur- poses.
 Establishes procedure for oil and gas leases.
-11/4/65 (became obsolete with act of 3/17/76; being withdrawn) Oklahoma Department of Wildlife Conservation Assigned specific respon- sibility for managing and pro- tecting habitat and wildlife for recreation purposes in the Lake District.
-This included the former Arbuckle Public Hunting Area.
+11/4/65 (became obsolete Oklahoma Department of Wildlife Conservation Assigned specific responsibility for managing and protecting habitat and wildlife for recreation purposes in the obsolete tecting habitat and wildlife for recreation purposes in the Lake District.
+This included the former Arbuckle Public withdrawn)

+With act of the former Arbuckle Public Hunting Area.
 (Guy Sandy Creek arm of Arbuckle Lake).